nodejs/nodejs.dev/src/documentation/0018-how-to-use-npm-package/index.md

 category: learn
 ---

-When you install using `npm` a package into your `node_modules` folder, or also globally, how do you use it in your Node.js code?
+When you install a package into your `node_modules` folder using `npm` , or also globally, how do you use it in your Node.js code?

 Say you install `lodash`, the popular JavaScript utility library, using